Miscarriage - Prenatal Genetics

-1. Fetal Chromosomal Abnormalities : Approximately 50% of first trimester miscarriages are due to a chromosome abnormality in the fetus.
+Approximately 50% of first trimester miscarriages are due to a chromosome abnormality in the fetus.
 Chromosomes are the inherited structures in the cells of our bodies.
-There are 46 chromosomes in each cell, arranged into 23 pairs.
 A baby has two copies of every chromosome — one inherited from the mother in the egg, and the other inherited from the father in the sperm.
 Each chromosome holds hundreds to thousands of genes, which are responsible for growth and development.
 An extra chromosome or a missing chromosome can cause miscarriage, usually in the first or second trimester of pregnancy, or can lead to a child with learning difficulties or intellectual disability and birth defects.
-Chromosome abnormalities involving a missing or extra chromosome are not inherited or caused by an exposure during pregnancy.
-Instead, they result from a chance mistake in cell division at the time of conception.
-This error is a random event that can occur in anyone's pregnancy.
 Once a couple has had a pregnancy affected by a chromosome abnormality, there is a slightly greater chance for their future pregnancies to be affected with chromosome abnormalities.
 In some cases prenatal diagnosis, such as chorionic villus sampling (CVS) or amniocentesis, are offered in future pregnancies.

-3. Gene Mutation: Another genetic cause of miscarriage is a change (mutation) in a single gene (or several genes) on the chromosomes.
+Another genetic cause of miscarriage is a change (mutation) in one or more genes on the chromosomes.
 This can cause specific genetic diseases or birth defects.
 Mutations can occur spontaneously in pregnancies or can be inherited from parents who themselves are healthy.
 Birth defects associated with these conditions can sometimes be detected during pregnancy by a sonogram.
 If there is a history of a specific disorder in a parent or family member, single gene disorders can be tested for prenatally in some cases.

 Remember, even when repeated miscarriages occur, there is a good chance of success next pregnancy.